Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisville's games this year have gone over the total in three out of eight opportunities (37.5%).

-- When Louisville churns out more than 316.8 yards, the team is 4-4 against the spread and 4-5 overall.
+- Louisville is 4-4 against the spread and 4-5 overall when the team piles up more than 316.8 yards.

-- The Cardinals have turned the ball over 12 times this season, six more turnovers than the Orange have forced (6).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.